Managing Glycemic Control in Pregnancy: Comparing Antidiuretic Medications and Insulin Regimens"

 DOI:

-Background: The disease known as gestational diabetes mellitus, or GDM, was first identified as a result of reduced glucose tolerance during pregnancy.
-Glycemic management must be maintained to prevent negative effects for both the mother and the foetus.
-We evaluate the efficacy of insulin and anti-diabetic regimens in the treatment of GDM in this research.
+Background: Gestational diabetes mellitus, or GDM, was first identified as a result of reduced glucose tolerance during pregnancy.
+Glycemic management must be maintained to prevent adverse effects on both the mother and the foetus.
+In this research, we evaluate the efficacy of insulin and antidiabetic regimens in treating GDM.

-to assess the effectiveness of insulin regimens and anti-diabetic medications in controlling blood sugar levels during pregnancy in relation to the family objectives of the patient, such as a healthy baby, and to provide medical professionals with information on the best ways to treat gestational diabetes mellitus.
+Objectives: This study assesses the effectiveness of insulin regimens and antidiabetic medications in controlling blood sugar levels during pregnancy in relation to the patient's family objectives, such as a healthy baby, and provides medical professionals with information on the best ways to treat gestational diabetes mellitus.

 Place and duration of study.
-Department of endocrinology hmc peshwar from 10-Feb 2022 to july Feb-2022
+Department of Endocrinology HMC Peshawar from 10-Feb 2022 to July Feb-2022

-Conclusion: Our study emphasises the value of individualised methods to treating GDM, with a focus on the effectiveness of oral hypoglycemic medications, insulin therapy, and lifestyle changes in achieving glycemic control.
+Conclusion: Our study emphasizes the value of individualized methods for treating GDM, with a focus on the effectiveness of oral hypoglycemic medications, insulin therapy, and lifestyle changes in achieving glycemic control.
 Further investigation into the long-term impacts on maternal and foetal outcomes is necessary to enhance clinical practice.

 Keywords: gestational diabetes, glycemic control, antidiabetic medications, insulin therapy